-- ➤ A water risk assessment has been completed on 27.9.2022 and will be reviewed annually by Wilds Plumbing and Heating.
+- ➤ A water risk assessment has been completed on 27.9.2022by Wilds Plumbing and Heating.
 Mark Wild is responsible for ensuring that the identified operational controls are conducted and recorded in the school's water log book - > This risk assessment will be reviewed every year and when significant changes have occurred to the water system and/or building footprint - > The risks from legionella are mitigated by the following, temperature checks, heating of water, disinfection of showers.